-- Professional and student staffs for Residence Life are provided training in use of fire extinguishers, building evacuations, and general fire safety each fall semester. - All residents are shown a fire safety video at the beginning of the year.
-(Get Out and Stay Alive in 2009) - Fire drills are conducted every month in each residence hall. - Fire extinguishers are inspected monthly by student staff. - Smoke detectors in student rooms are checked and batteries changed semiannually - RA staff is trained to check student rooms at breaks for overloaded circuits.
+- Professional and student staffs for Residence Life are provided training in use of fire extinguishers, building evacuations, and general fire safety each fall semester. - Fire drills are conducted every month in each residence hall. - Fire extinguishers are inspected monthly by student staff. - Smoke detectors in student rooms are checked and batteries changed semiannually - RA staff is trained to check student rooms at breaks for overloaded circuits.